Frans Dove: Legal career

-On 21 September 1888, Dove was admitted to the Honourable Society of Lincoln’s Inn at the age of 19, making him one of the youngest ever admitted.
-Although restricted from practicing until age 21, he was called to the Bar on June 10, 1891, marking the beginning of a distinguished legal career.
+On 21 September 1888, Dove was admitted to the Honourable Society of Lincoln's Inn at the age of 19, making him one of the youngest ever admitted.
+Although restricted from practising until the age of 21, he was called to the Bar on 10 June 1891, marking the beginning of a distinguished legal career.

-Called to the Supreme Court Bar in 1897, he quickly emerged as the foremost legal authority in the colony, earning the reverential title “Father of the local Bar.”
-His career spanned over five decades during which he advised and practiced alongside the highest judicial figures, including Sir W. Brandford Griffiths, the Chief Justice and became the first President of the Gold Coast Bar, which later became the Ghana Bar Association.
+Called to the Supreme Court Bar in 1897, he quickly emerged as the foremost legal authority in the colony, earning the reverential title "Father of the local Bar".
+His career spanned more than five decades, during which he advised and practised alongside the highest judicial figures, including Sir W. Brandford Griffiths, the Chief Justice and was the first President of the Gold Coast Bar, which later became the Ghana Bar Association.

 During his career, Dove amassed significant wealth, including his mansion at Tudu, Accra, a sprawling estate with extensive grounds and tennis courts.

+He was presented to King George VI shortly before his death.

-The Dove Family Legacy
+The Dove family legacy

-His children include Frank Dove, a black British Olympian boxer and war hero, Evelyn Dove, the first black woman to sing on the BBC and Mabel Dove, a political activist and the first woman elected to a national legislative body in Africa, serving as a member of Ghana’s Parliament and a key figure in the Convention People’s Party.
+His children include Frank Dove, a Black British Olympian boxer and war hero, Evelyn Dove, the first Black woman to sing on the BBC, and Mabel Dove, a political activist and the first woman elected to a national legislative body in Africa, serving as a member of Ghana’s Parliament and a key figure in the Convention People’s Party.